gotlougit/nix-config/README.md

 - Set up certain overlays, such as KeepassXC compiled without X11 and networking code

+- Use sudo-rs instead of normal sudo for greater safety

 - Add a user to the system

 - Use [plasma-manager](https://github.com/pjones/plasma-manager) to declare a KDE plasma config for a consistent, reproducible look and behaviour, including